 - Your ex-spouse is eligible for Social Security benefits

 Most divorces leave behind some baggage.
-Many prefer to move on with their lives and have as little contact with their ex-spouse as they can.
-They also may not want the embarrassment of having their ex-spouse know that they applied for benefits based on his or her earnings.
+Some people may prefer to move on with their lives and have little contact with their ex-spouses.
+They also may not want the embarrassment of having their ex-spouse know they applied for benefits based on their earnings.

 Social Security keeps your application for benefits 100% confidential.
 Since your ex-spouse’s benefit isn’t reduced because of your benefits, they will never know that you applied and received benefits unless you tell them.

 Don’t worry, you won’t need to contact your ex-spouse for any of their financial paperwork, but you will need to come to your appointment with all of this information: